 We created a survey that student-athletes anonymously completed that inquired about the degree to which the thinking competencies that were improving their academic performance were enhancing their athletic performance.
 Practically all the student-athletes provided affirmative answers, many even commenting that they could “play faster,” that they “reduced mental errors” and that they now possessed a greater appreciation for the role that effective thinking plays in school and collegiate athletics.

 The success was so palpable that the head men’s basketball coach who declined to participate initially hunted me down in the summer after the first year of the program, begging me to let his guys join in.
 His team had historic academic improvements after their first year in the program, which was sustained over time.
 By 2014, the Greek organizations began requiring their members to participate.
 Keep in mind that at this stage of the cultural change, students were requiring themselves to attend study hall without any institutional mandate or incentives.

 Lenoir-Rhyne University enjoyed some of its best years academically and athletically during the program.
 Coaches frequently commented on how the program enabled them to recruit, retain and graduate players.
-They expressed vociferous elation over the time and money they saved by not having to re-recruit positions or spend their time attempting to rectify students’ academic woes.
+They were pleased with the time and money they saved by not having to re-recruit positions or spend their time attempting to rectify students’ academic woes.
 At the same time, professors and administrators saw the strong academic culture they’d envisioned emerging.
 I’ll never know how closely correlated these improvements were to the study hall program, but based on my long tenure at the institution, I’m certain that the program was a key driver of the success.